Frequently asked questions about Campus Mails

 Yes, Campus Mails is multi-client capable?
 This means that individual departments, faculties, the STUV or the Asta can send mass emails.

 Distribution lists are recipient lists that are fed by importing data from third-party systems.
 In Campus Mails, access to the lists and thus also to the recipients can be set very precisely.
-For example, a user of the STUV can only use distribution lists intended for the STUV, for data protection reasons WITHOUT seeing which recipients are included in the respective list.
+For example, a user of the STUV can only use distribution lists intended for the STUV, for reasons of data protection WITHOUT seeing which recipients are included in the respective list.

 Distribution lists are lists of recipients.
 There are 2 types of distribution lists:

-1. Fed from another data source
+- Fed from another data source

-2. Filled by interested parties themselves via a snippet stored on your website (newsletter registration form)
+- Filled by interested parties themselves via a snippet stored on your website (newsletter registration form)

 The following is an example of distribution lists that are fed from another data source (LDAP, Active Directory or CRM systems):

-• All first semester students
+- All first semester students

-• All students of the Faculty of Business
+- All students of the Faculty of Business

-• All students of the Faculty of Engineering
+- All students of the Faculty of Engineering

-• All employees
+- All employees

-• All lecturers
+- All lecturers

-• All professors and lecturers
+- All professors and lecturers

-• All persons who have their office in building "E"
+- All persons who have their office in building "E"

 Yes, Campus Mails can also be used to send large file attachments.
 The system makes it possible to distribute attachments of 100MB or more without burdening your own infrastructure.
 Instead of sending the files directly, they are uploaded to the Campus Mails server and the recipients automatically receive a link to download the attachments.
 This significantly reduces the load on your email server and makes it easier to send large files to thousands of recipients.